How to Become a Psychedelic Therapist: The Scoop on Psychedelic Training Programs

 Sign up to receive our free psychedelic courses, 45 page eBook, and special offers delivered to your inbox.

 Still, many unknowns remain.
-What about psychedelic training programs outside of the drug sponsors?
+Are there psychedelic training programs outside of the programs offered by the drug sponsors?
 Will they need FDA compliance to dispense MDMA or psilocybin post-approval?
-FDA has never regulated psychotherapy.
-Yet medical devices often require certified program training.
-Regulatory agency compliance requires demonstration of competency and maintenance of acquired skills.
-Transcranial magnetic stimulation is one example of a specialized device with specific training requirements.
-It’s not yet known how FDA will regulate trainings for psychedelic-assisted therapies.
+The FDA has never regulated psychotherapy, yet medical devices often require certified training.
+Regulatory agency compliance requires a demonstration of competency and maintenance of acquired skills.
+Take, for instance, transcranial magnetic stimulation, which is a device with specific training requirements.
+The FDA has not yet determined how it will regulate training programs for psychedelic-assisted therapies.
+However, it is widely accepted that training is necessary for safety and positive treatment outcomes.

 What are the Options for Training in Psychedelic-Assisted Therapy?